 - Complete assessment-placement.

 - Meet with counselor to develop Student Educational Plan (SEP).

 These steps, most of which may be completed online, provide a process that brings the College and the students together in a partnership agreement designed to help students develop and achieve their educational goals.

 - Assess students’ basic educational skills and career goals

 - Orient students to the college’s programs, services and policies

 - Follow up on students’ progress toward educational goals

-- Participate in assessment and orientation
+- Participate in assessment and complete College Terms and Conditions

 - Declare an educational goal